sir-blorps/nameArray/README.md

 Feel free to mess around with it!

 changes:
 5/2/2025: I changed the program up a bit.
-Make userNameEnter a seperate class and allows the program to loop indefinetely so long as doNotExit remains true.
+Make userNameEnter a separate class and allows the program to loop indefinitely so long as doNotExit remains true.